Financial-Times/alphaville-blogs/README.md

 1. Set up a URL in the hosts file that points `local.ft.com` to the localhost
 2. Add `SKIP_AUTH=true` environment variable (this is needed because running the app locally there's no fastly service in front of the app to set the Decision header from the Access service).

+### Using alpavhille services together

+If you'd like to use other alphaville services locally with the blogs app (alphaville-es-interface-service, alphaville-marketslive-service), then you'll need to change their relevant environment variable, and change the URL and the relevant key to point to the local app you've set up:

+- `AV_ES_SERVICE_KEY` and `AV_ES_SERVICE_URL` for *alphaville-es-interface-service*
+- `ML_API_URL` for *alphaville-marketslive-service*